Saving & Spending Travel

 Odua Images/Adobe polite asian taxi driver

 Uber is often the cheapest option, but not always.
-If you’re in a city with excellent public transportation and you just have one bag, it may make more sense to take the subway.
+If you’re in a city with excellent public transportation and you just have one bag, then it may make more sense to take the subway.
 It will be cheaper and probably quicker without all the traffic lights and street congestion.

 Bottom line